-- (C) The minimum bid shall be not less than \$8,261,400 (98% of par) plus accrued interest.
+(C) The minimum bid shall be not less than \$1,092,700 (98% of par) plus accrued interest.
 Interest rates shall be in multiples of 1/8 or 1/20 of 1% or both.
 Only one interest rate shall be permitted per Bond, and all Bonds of the same maturity shall bear the same rate.
 Interest rates must be on an ascending scale, in that the interest rate stipulated in any year may not be less than that stipulated for any preceding maturity.
-There is no limit on the number of different interest rates. - (D) The maximum permissible net interest cost for the Bonds shall not exceed "The Bond Buyer's" Index of 20 Municipal Bonds as established on the Thursday immediately preceding the sale of said Bonds plus 1.50%. - (E) The determination of the best purchase bid for said Refunding Bonds shall be made on the basis of all bids submitted for exactly \$8,430,000 principal amount of Refunding Bonds offered for sale under the terms and conditions herein specified, but the Corporation may adjust the principal amount of Bonds upward or downward by \$845,000 (the "Permitted Adjustment") which may be awarded to such best bidder may be a minimum of \$7,585,000 or a maximum of \$9,275,000.
-In the event of such Permitted Adjustment, no rebidding or recalculation of a submitted bid will be required or permitted and the Underwriter's Discount on the Bonds as submitted by the successful bidder shall be held constant.
-The Underwriter's Discount shall be defined as the difference between the purchase price of the Bonds submitted by the bidder and the price at which the Bonds will be issued to the public, calculated from information provided by the bidder, divided by the par amount of the Bonds bid.
-The price of which such adjusted principal amount of Bonds will be sold will be the same price per \$5,000 of Bonds as the price per \$5,000 for the \$8,430,000 of Bonds bid. - (F) If three (3) or more bids for the Bonds are received as a result of this competitive sale, the successful purchaser will be required to certify on or before the issue date the reasonably expected initial offering price to the public for each Maturity of the Bonds which prices are the prices for each Maturity of the Bonds used by the successful purchaser in formulating its bid to purchase the Bonds.
+There is no limit on the number of different interest rates.

+(D) The maximum permissible net interest cost for the Bonds shall not exceed "The Bond Buyer's" Index of 20 Municipal Bonds as established on the Thursday immediately preceding the sale of said Bonds plus 1.50%.

+(E) The determination of the best purchase bid for said Bonds shall be made on the basis of all bids submitted for exactly \$1,115,000 principal amount of Bonds offered for sale hereunder, but the Corporation may adjust the principal amount of Bonds upward or downward by \$110,000 (the "Permitted Adjustment") which may be awarded to such best bidder may be a minimum of \$1,005,000 or a maximum of \$1,225,000.
+In the event of such Permitted Adjustment, no rebidding or recalculation of a submitted bid will be required or permitted.
+The price of which such adjusted principal amount of Bonds will be sold will be the same price per \$5,000 of Bonds as the price per \$5,000 for the \$1,115,000 of Bonds bid.

+(F) If three (3) or more bids for the Bonds are received as a result of this competitive sale, the successful purchaser will be required to certify on or before the issue date the reasonably expected initial offering price to the public as of the Sale Date for each Maturity of the Bonds which prices are the prices for each Maturity of the Bonds used by the successful purchaser in formulating its bid to purchase the Bonds.